anastasiaclark/git-intro-workshop/git_2_create_repo_update.md

 ## Step 4:  Make changes on local computer

 ### Let's make a change on local computer and push changes up to GitHub
-Type `Spyder` to launch the Spyder editor and create a new python file which will print your name.
+Open new command line/terminal and type `Spyder` to launch the Spyder editor (or use nano or any other edittor) and create a new python file which will print your name.

 My file `print_name.py` contains the following line of code:
 ```python